Price: $2,9952021 - 3 spots left : Book now $2,995

 Day 1 - Auckland - Hahei

-After airport and CBD hotel pickups we depart Auckland for Hahei on the Coromandel Peninsula.
+After early pickups, we depart Tauranga for Hahei on the Coromandel Peninsula.
 The Coromandel Peninsula is a mountainous finger of land, formed from old volcanoes, and separated from Auckland by the Firth of Thames, a shallow expanse of sea home to many wading seabirds.
 After arriving in the hotel we use the conference room we will run through our introductory programme about the finer points of capturing a long exposure photograph and advanced settings for HDR photography.
 Later in the afternoon will see us heading out for our first long exposure shot on the areas stunning coastline, and Coromandel sunset.

 Day 2 - Hahei and Surrounds